Response protocols for COVID-19 cases

 All confirmed cases are immediately assessed by the department and NSW Health to determine whether the student, staff or school community member has been infectious while at school, and to determine the appropriate course of action required to minimise the risk to the wider community.

 Key actions include:

-- Thorough cleaning of the school site to ensure the environment is clean and safe prior to the school resuming onsite learning.
+- thorough cleaning of the school site to ensure the environment is clean and safe prior to the school resuming onsite learning.

+Students who are identified as casual contacts will be required to have a negative COVID-19 test prior to returning to school.
 All families will receive a formal letter from the school to advise what to do if they have been at school on a day when the confirmed case was considered to be infectious.

-Parents and students will be notified by the department when the school is ready to resume onsite learning.
+Parents and students will be notified by the department when the school is ready to resume on-site learning.

 Safety and hygiene

 The department is continuing to work closely with NSW Health and other relevant agencies to ensure the best possible precautions are in place to protect students and staff in our public schools.

 Schools have comprehensive infection control and first aid arrangements in place and are well practised in implementing practical strategies and standard precautions to prevent the spread of disease in our schools.

 Good personal hygiene, including regular hand washing, cleaning and disinfecting and the use of personal protective equipment are vigorously applied across all schools.